BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-signature-families.rst

                             [--min=MinGs1Frac]
                             [--max=MaxGs2Frac]
          > family.signatures

-      This script produces a file in which the last field in each line is a family signature.
-The first field will be the number of hits against Gs1, and the second will be the number of hits against Gs2.
+This script compares two genome groups-- group 1 contains genomes that are interesting for some reason, group 2 contains genomes that are not.
+The output contains protein families that are common in the interesting set but not in the other set.
+The output file will be tab-delimited, with four columns-- the number of family occurrences in set 1, the number of family occurrences in set 2, the family ID, and the family's assigned function.

 Parameters
 ==========

-col

- Specifies the (1-based) column index or name of the genome ID column in the two genome input files.
-The default is \ ``0``\ , indicating the last colummn.
+There are no positional parameters.
+The parameters in :ref:`cli-column-options` can be used to specify the key column in both input files.
+The following additional parameters are also supported.

-gs1
+- gs1

  A tab-delimited file of genomes.
 These are thought of as the genomes that have a given property (e.g. belong to a certain species, have resistance to a particular